GarciaBarreiro/octree-mpi/README.md

 ## Background

 LiDAR (Light and Ranging Detection) technology has now become the quintessential technique for collecting geospatial data from the earth's surface.
-This code implements a method for automatic classification of objects with LiDAR data, with the aim of detecting ground, vegetation and buildings in the cloud of points.
+This code implements a method for point cloud partitioning based on distributed memory and MPI (Message Passing Interface) technology.

 Original project: https://gitlab.citius.usc.es/lidar/rule-based-classifier.